UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 [Thunderscope](#thunderscope) and connections to it are marked with dashed lines, since they are optional and are not run during the tests unless we are debugging.

 ![Simulated Testing High-level Architecture Diagram](images/simulated_test_high_level_architecture.svg)

+# Estop
+`Estop` allows us to quickly and manually command physical robots to stop what they are doing.
+We have a couple of implementations of `Estop`, depending on which [Backend](#backend) is being used:

+* For `WifiBackend`, the `Estop` is a stateful switch connected to an Arduino.
+The switch state is communicated to the `WifiBackend` regularly.
+When `Estop` is in a `STOP` state, the `WifiBackend` overrides the [Primitives](#primitives) sent to the robot to an `Estop primitive`. when it is in a `PLAY` state, primitives are communicated normally.
+* For `RadioBackend`, The `Estop` switch is part of the Radio dongle, which is responsible for filtering out messages sent to the robots.